ash-mar/traininghrzone/README.md

 # Training Heart Rate Zone Monitor

+ This project was created on 4/25/2018
+ By Ashley Hah and Marissa Kuhns
+ Biosensor Project
+ ENGR375 Bioinstrumentation and Measurement
+ Messiah College Department of Engineering

 This code collects heart rate data from the Adafruit Pulse Sensor and catagorizes them into 5 heart rate zones.
 The heart rate zones includes fatburning, cardio, intense and maximum heart rate zone.
 This zones are calculated based on the Maximum Heart Rate of an individual.